Guiding Peptide Kinetics via Collective-Variable Tuning of Free-Energy Barriers: Computational Details

 As mentioned previously, we found that the procedure shows some dependence on a small number of parameters, which requires further analysis in order to obtain a clearer picture of the resulting trends.
 The first parameter concerns the definition of an unfolding, or first-passage event, in terms of a structural descriptor, in particular the backbone RMSD.
 We denote by $t_{\mathrm{FPT}}$ the RMSD threshold used to define an unfolding event, i.e., the first time the trajectory reaches $\mathrm{RMSD} \ge t_{\mathrm{FPT}}$.
 Reported values for Chignolin can be found in the literature: Blumer \emph{et al.}~\cite{blumer:2024} use a value of 0.15 to indicate an unfolding, noting that this threshold is relatively low compared to those employed in OPES~\cite{Ray:OPES} or Enemark \emph{et al.}~\cite{rmsd2012}, where a value of 0.18 is used.

-For this purpose, we begin by analyzing an unbiased trajectory of the WT Chignolin protein as a function of RMSD (Fig.~\ref{fig:wt:rmsd}).
-The trajectory is initiated from a minimum-enthalpy reference structure and therefore fluctuates primarily within the range \(0.15\text{–}0.30\).
-RMSD values around 0.3, which are comparable to thresholds used in the previously mentioned studies, may indicate partial escape from the folded basin but are not sufficient to fully overcome the free-energy barrier, as the system frequently relaxes back to the folded state.
+For this purpose, we begin by analyzing an unbiased trajectory of the WT and two point-mutants of Chignolin protein as a function of RMSD (Fig. S1).
+The trajectory is initiated from a minimum-enthalpy reference structure and therefore fluctuates primarily within the range \(0.15\text{–}0.35\).
+RMSD values around 0.35, which are comparable to thresholds used in the previously mentioned studies, may indicate partial escape from the folded basin but are not sufficient to fully overcome the free-energy barrier, as the system frequently relaxes back to the folded state.

 Leveraging the idea of selecting a subset of the fastest samples in order to maintain sufficiently frequent bias deposition, we fit the fastest \(1/8\) of the samples to an exponential distribution and compare the empirical cumulative distribution function to the corresponding theoretical distribution, as shown in Fig.~\ref{fig:ecdf-pvalue-validation}(a).
 This yields Kolmogorov--Smirnov and Lilliefors \(p\)-values of 0.33 and 0.14, respectively, indicating that the first-passage-time samples are consistent with an exponential distribution.